Melanoma Risk Factors

 Age.
 Your chances of developing melanoma increase with age.
-A 70-year-old’s risk of developing melanoma is twice that of a 45-year-old.
-At the same time, it is one of the most common cancers in people under 30 years old.
+It is one of the most common cancers in people under 30 years old.

 Family history of breast or ovarian cancer.
 Anyone who has close family members with one or both of these cancers may be at increased risk of melanoma, mostly likely because of a similar kind of gene mutation.